crackcomm/ocaml-boxroot/README.md

   `caml_alloc_small(1,0)`,
 - `boxroot`: a `boxroot` disguised as an immediate (reference implementation described further below),
-- `dll_boxroot`: idem, but using a naive implementation with doubly-linked lists,
 - `global`: a block allocated outside the OCaml heap (disguised as an immediate) containing a global root, and
 - `generational`: idem, but using a generational global root.
+- `dll_boxroot`: a variant of `boxroot`, but using a "naive" implementation with doubly-linked lists,
+- `rem_boxroot`: a variant of `boxroot`, but using a simpler implementation using OCaml's remembered set.

-The various implementations have similar memory representation, some on the heap and some outside of the heap.
+The various implementations have similar memory representation, some on the OCaml heap and some outside of the OCaml heap.

 By selecting different implementations of Ref, we can evaluate the overhead of root registration and scanning for various root